 Two Things To Note

-The first thing to note is that I will never recommend a plugin or theme that I don't use (personally or for clients) or stand by.
-Each recommendation is personal to me.
-That's why you don't see some reviews on this site, because I don't use those themes or plugins.
-The second is that while I may make a dollar or two from your purchase, your purchase doesn't cost you anything more or less.
+The second is that while I may make a dollar or two from your purchase, your purchase doesn't cost you any more or less.
 It's just a thank you from the vendor.

 Let's Look At The Reality Of Things